qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 ### Elevation

 Elevation will be computed with the `heightAt` function.
-As the actual implementation is to coarse, we are working on a pull request in order to improve it.

 When the user moves in a no-data area the previous valid elevation will be used.

+As the actual implementation is to coarse, we are working on a QGIS pull request (outside this QEP) in order to improve it.
+It mostly involves two changes:

+* listen to the DTM texture generation in `QgsTerrainGenerator` and store them in a cache.
+The cache has some logic to only keep the highest level when available.
+* in `Qgs3DMapScene`, when a better level is stored, reload the relevant vector tiles if necessary

 ### Integration